- Chickens, Cattle, and Hormones, Oh My!

 - Sleep patterns being interrupted: Poor sleep decreases melatonin levels, an important hormone.
 Artificial lighting and screens after natural daylight ends impact this greatly. (sources: 1, 2, 3)

-- Low Vitamin D (source)
+- Low Vitamin D (source (link removed))

 Now we have to remember that research has only shown that all those elements may be related to early onset of puberty, in girls in particular (obesity, for example, actually works exactly the opposite in boys).